Special Services and Opportunities

-The Rayburn Student Center provides programs, activities, and facilities for the campus community to gather, connect, and experience.
-The Rayburn Student Center features 120,000 square feet of modern meeting rooms, a food court, dining room, University Bookstore, Student Club, graphic design and campus marketing services, informal lounges, patios, ATM and student ID services.
+The Rayburn Student Center provides programs, activities, and facilities for the campus community to gather, connect, and engage.
+The Rayburn Student Center features 120,000 square feet of modern meeting rooms, a food court, Chick Fil A, cafeteria, University Bookstore, Student Club, graphic design and campus marketing services, informal lounges, patios, and ATM.

 The student center is located on the corner of Neal and Stonewall Streets right across from the McFarland Science Center. http://tamuc.edu/RSC

 The Office of Student Engagement is the center of your college experience.
 We can help you make the most of your TAMUC experience through student organizations, campus activities, fraternity and sorority life and special events and Programs.

 Campus Activities Board